-The exquisite swimming cove at Paraggi is just around the corner, and from to the summit of Monte Portofino, above the town, are stunning panoramic views across the Mediterranean to the mountains of Corsica.
+The exquisite swimming cove at Paraggi is just around the corner and from the summit of Monte Portofino are stunning panoramic views across the Mediterranean, reaching as far as the mountains of Corsica.
 Cocktails at the famous Hotel Splendido overlooking the harbour are a must.

 Day 3Cinque Terre